aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ### Working with DataTable and DataView Objects

-LINQ Reporting Engine allows you to treat `DataTable` and `DataView` objects in template expressions as enumerations of their rows.
+LINQ Reporting Engine enables you to treat `DataTable` and `DataView` objects in template expressions as enumerations of their rows.
 That is, you can use template expressions evaluated to such objects in `foreach` tags (see "Outputting Sequential Data" for more information).

 Also, you can normally apply enumeration extension methods (see "Appendix A. Enumeration Extension Methods" for more information) to `DataTable` and `DataView` objects in template expressions.
 For example, given that persons are a `DataTable` or `DataView` instance, you can count its rows using the following syntax.